bharathrajcl/A-Robust-Hybrid-Approach-for-Textual-Document-Classification/README.md

 ## Work completed
-1. Code for NDM completed/
+1. Code for NDM completed
-2. Code for Model building/
+2. Code for Model building
-3. Code for Model training/
+3. Code for Model training
 4. Code for Model testing